Ford Unleashes Fury of Recalls: Three on Windstar Alone

 Ford dealerships will inspect and replace the transmission reverse selector on affected models, free of charge.

 Usually one recall is enough to make an owner cringe, but if you drive a Ford Windstar, there’s a total of three up on the table, with models sold in Virginia and Puerto Rico both being recalled.
-Let’s break them down one at a time:
+Keep in mind, a recall doesn’t always mean taking cars off the road and replacing them.
+It’s typically replacing a small part during a routine service repair.
+Let’s break down the most recent Ford recalls one at a time:

 The third Windstar recall again affects 27,000 models in Virginia, with the exact same issue as those sold in Puerto Rico – the potential for a cracked rear axle.
-Affected units were manufactured between September 1, 1997 and July 3, 2003.
+Affected units were manufactured between September 1, 1997 and July 3, 2003 again affecting 1998-2003 Windstar vehicles.
 Ford’s Safety Recall Campaign number is 10S13 and NHTSA’s Campaign ID is #12V193000.

 If you’re a Windstar owner with concerns or questions, contact Ford Motor Company Customer Relations toll free at 1-866-436-7332 referencing the above recall campaign number as it applies to you.
 Or you can also contact NHTSA’s Vehicle Safety Hotline at 1-888-327-4236, referencing the NHTSA Campaign ID number for your situation.